project-sunbird/ml-survey-service-/scripts/survey/README.md

     Multiple IDs support:

-    You can also provide multiple IDs by separating them with commas.
+    You can also provide multiple IDs by separating them with commas and wrapped in single quotes.
-    Example: node pushcompletedsubmissions.js id1,id2,id3
+    Example: node pushcompletedsubmissions.js 'id1,id2,id3'

 #### Validation